john-dupuy/mongodb-backup/README.md

 This tool uses an existing container (RedHat MongoDB container) and overrides its command.
 There is no need to build a container.

+Note: The template/cronjob assumes that the admin password for the MongoDB is defined in a "mongodb" secret with the key "database-admin-password"

 ## How to deploy the MongoDB backup

 To set up the backup: